 Malpractice, Tort Reform, Texas Closed Claims, Damage Caps, Quantile Regression, Maximum Entropy

 Friedson, Andrew I. and Kniesner, Thomas J., "Losers and Losers: Some Demographics of Medical Malpractice Tort Reforms" (2011).
 Center for Policy Research.
-Paper 159.
+159.

 Creative Commons License